AnthonyA28/AnthonyA28.github.io/_posts/2019-11-06-Batch_Filing.md

 ---
-title: Batch Script For Moving File
+title: Batch Script For Moving Files
 section: article
 excerpt: Sometimes you have to move a significant amount of files to another directory.
 tags: